jpmorganchase/salt-ds/.changeset/clean-ravens-rest.md

 "@salt-ds/core": patch
 ---

-Fixed multiline input not collapsing when value is reduced
+Fixed multiline input not collapsing when it's controlled API is used.